GeekyGoyal/CampusConnect/README.md

 - Anonymous posting and many more are to be implemented.

 ## Technology Used
-- Programming Language: Javascript (intermediate)
+- Programming Language: Javascript (Intermediate)
 - Database used: MongoDB
 - CSS framework: Bootstrap 4
 - Libraries: ReactJS